JackMurdochMoore/power-law/reproduce-paper/figures/README.md

 # Introduction

-This is a folder to store figures generated using 'make-figures.ipynb', which is located in the folder [reproduce-paper](https://github.com/JackMurdochMoore/power-law/tree/main/reproduce-paper).
+This is a folder to store figures generated using [make-figures.ipynb](https://github.com/JackMurdochMoore/power-law/tree/main/reproduce-paper/make-figures.ipynb).